 New SSE Riga/BICEPS research paper by Nicolas Gavoille (SSE Riga, BICEPS) and Anna Zasova (BICEPS).

 Abstract.
 The interactions between minimum wage policy and tax evasion remain largely unknown.
-We study firm-level employment effects of a large and biting minimum wage increase in Latvia conditional on labor tax compliance.
-The Latvian labor market is characterized by the prevalence of envelope wages, i.e., unreported cash-in-hand complements to the official wage.
-We apply machine learning to classify firms between compliant and tax-evading using a unique combination of administrative and survey data.
+We study firm-level employment effects of a large and biting minimum wage increase in the context of widespread wage underreporting.
+We apply machine learning to classify firms between tax-compliant and tax-evading using a unique combination of Latvian administrative and survey data.
 We then show that firms engaged in labor tax evasion are insensitive to the minimum wage shock.
-Our results suggest that these firms use wage underreporting as an adjustment margin, converting (part of) the envelope into legal wage.
-Increasing minimum wage contributes to tax rule enforcement, but this comes at the cost of negative employment consequences for compliant firms.
+Our results indicate that these firms use wage underreporting as an adjustment margin, converting (part of) undeclared cash payments into legal wage.
+Increasing minimum wage contributes to tax rule enforcement, but comes at the cost of negative employment consequences for compliant firms.

 Keywords: Minimum wage, employment, tax evasion